Parameterized discrete uniformization theorems and curvature flows for polyhedral surfaces, I: Introduction

 \begin{definition} Suppose $(S, V, \mathcal{T})$ is a closed triangulated surface with a PL metric $d_0$ and $\alpha\in \mathbb{R}$ is a constant.
 The combinatorial $\alpha$-Calabi flow is defined to be

 \end{definition} When $\alpha=0$, this is the combinatorial Calabi flow introduced by Ge \cite{Ge-thesis}.
-The combinatorial $\alpha$-curvature $R_\alpha$ evolves according to
+By direct calculations, the combinatorial $\alpha$-curvature $R_\alpha$ evolves according to

 along the combinatorial $\alpha$-Calabi flow (\ref{alpha Calabi flow}), which is similar to the evolution of Gaussian curvature along the surface Calabi flow \cite{Ca, Ca2, CP}.
-If we choose the parameters properly, the evolution equations of combinatorial $\alpha$-curvature along the combinatorial $\alpha$-Yamabe flow and $\alpha$-Calabi flow are formally parallel to the evolution equations of Gaussian curvature along the surface Ricci flow and surface Calabi flow respectively.
-See \cite{GX4} for this.
+If the parameters are chosen properly, the evolution equations of combinatorial $\alpha$-curvature along the combinatorial $\alpha$-Yamabe flow and $\alpha$-Calabi flow are formally the same as the evolution equations of Gaussian curvature along the surface Ricci flow and surface Calabi flow respectively.
+Please refer to \cite{GX4} for this.